zmkfirmware/zmk/docs/docs/behaviors/mod-tap.md

 ### Additional information

-The mod-tap is a [hold-tap](./hold-tap.md) under the hood with the "balanced" flavor and tapping_term_ms 200.
+The mod-tap is a [hold-tap](./hold-tap.md) under the hood with the "balanced" flavor and tapping-term-ms 200.